srikanth-mokkapati/modern-pluto/src/pages/posts/why-podcasts.md

 content_img_alt: why-podcasts-image
 excerpt: >-
   Podcasts are Audio form Content gaining a steady traction.
-If you are not checking one, Read to find out, Why you need to check them
+If you are not checking one, Read to find out, Why you need to check them.
 seo:
   title: ''
   description: ''